Start Date: July 2013

 - Observe high-performing teachers throughout the school

 - Collaborate with colleagues to ensure a rigorous, joyful, and safe environment across the entire school

 - Assume responsibility for every single scholar’s success by holding all students accountable during transitions, meals, trips, etc.

 - Create unit plans, lesson plans, or other instructional materials as needed to ensure student success across the entire network

 - Complete research, data analysis and other complex projects as identified by the principal

 Educational Background and Work Experience

-Masters degree in social work, school counseling, or school psychology from a competitive college or university
+- Bachelor’s degree from a competitive college or university